saravananpsg/healthcare_llmbot/README.md

 5. **Install Dependencies:**

-   Use `pip` to install the project dependencies:
+   Use `pip` to install the required dependencies in the environment.

    ```shell
    pip install -r requirements.txt